goozbach/resume/resume-source.md

     + Building collaboration tools (IRC server, mailing lists, Request Tracker).

-    + Desiging new server platform for new business entity.
+    + Designing new server platform for new business entity.

 * Managing 100+ Linux servers serving 150+ high-traffic websites.

-    + Built automation and configuration managment systems using Cobbler and Puppet.
+    + Built automation and configuration management systems using Cobbler and Puppet.

     + Migrating ops and dev teams from CVS to SVN.